 The BCT delivers private land conservation programs and fulfils certain roles under the NSW Biodiversity Offsets Scheme.
 To find out more visit the Biodiversity Conservation Trust’s website.

 The NSW Government has committed more than $350 million over the next five years from 2019–20 to fund the BCT to deliver its private land conservation programs.
 This investment will be guided by the Biodiversity Conservation Investment Strategy 2018.

-If you have an existing agreement, including conservation agreements under the National Parks and Wildlife Act 1974, trust agreements under the Nature Conservation Trust Act 2001 and BioBanking agreements under the Threatened Species Conservation Act 1995, these agreements will be carried over and remain in place and will be managed by the BCT.
-This means that any properties protected under a permanent conservation agreement will continue to be protected in perpetuity.
+Existing agreements—including conservation agreements under the National Parks and Wildlife Act 1974, trust agreement under the former Nature Conservation Trust Act 2001, and biobanking agreements under the former Threatened Species Conservation Act 1995 – are now managed by the BCT.

 The BCT has 4 roles under the scheme, including to facilitate landholders who wish to generate and sell biodiversity credits and providing an alternative pathway for developers to discharge an offset obligation.

 To find out more, visit the BCT’s Biodiversity Offsets Program.